 ‘I want to do something sociable.’

 Hate the idea of having few opportunities for social interaction?
 There are plenty of careers that offer the chance to get out and meet people and use your social skills in a professional context.
 Managing relationships with clients and making new contacts is an essential aspect of graduate roles in many different fields, including consulting, IT, investment banking, financial services and law.
-Also, many graduate employers pride themselves on offering a range of social activities outside of work and will welcome your contribution – check out our TARGETjobs Inside Buzz reviews for the inside track on what working life with top employers is really like.
+Also, many graduate employers pride themselves on offering a range of social activities outside of work and will welcome your contribution – check out our TARGETjobs Insider Reviews for the inside track on what working life with top employers is really like.

 - Consulting.
 Find out about the skills consulting employers are looking for.